tendermint/tendermint/spec/p2p/v0.34/README.md

    connections from peers, for managing established connections, and for routing messages between the reactors and peers, that is, between local and remote instances of the Tendermint protocols;
-- [PEX Reactor](./pex.md): responsible for discovering peer addresses and defining to which peers a node should dial:
+- [Peer Exchange protocol](./pex-protocol.md): enables nodes to exchange peer addresses, thus implementing a peer discovery service;
 - [Address Book](./addressbook.md): stores discovered peer addresses and quality metrics associated to peer with which the node has interacted;
-   - [Peer Exchange protocol](./pex-protocol.md): enables nodes to exchange peer addresses, thus implementing a peer discovery service;
 - [Peer Manager](./peer_manager.md): defines when and to which peers a node should dial, in order to establish outbound connections;
+- [PEX Reactor](./pex.md): a reactor is the implementation of a protocol which exchanges messages through the p2p layer.
+The PEX reactor manages the Address Book and implements both the PEX protocol and the Peer Manager role.
 - Finally, [Types](./types.md) and [Configuration](./configuration.md) provide
    a list of existing types and configuration parameters used by the p2p layer implementation.